-- ☐ Immediately gather everyone indoors and stay there.
-Do not leave even if you see people outside. - ☐ Close and lock all outside doors and windows.
-Tape gaps around doors and windows.
-Leave all inside doors open. ☐ Turn off appliances or equipment that blows out indoor air or sucks in - outside air. ☐ Turn down furnace thermostats to the minimum setting and turn off air - conditioners.
+☐ Immediately gather everyone indoors and stay there.
+Do not leave even if lacktriangle Turn down furnace thermostats to the minimum setting and turn off air

+☐ Close and lock all outside doors and windows.
+Tape gaps around doors and

+$\hfill\square$ Turn off appliances or equipment that blows out indoor air or sucks in

-□ Extinguish all potential sources of ignition (do not smoke or attempt to start - your verificie).
+$oldsymbol{\square}$ Extinguish all potential sources of ignition (do not smoke or attempt to start

-☐ Stay off of the phone so that you can be contacted by emergency personnel. - $oldsymbol{\square}$ Stay tuned to local radio and television for possible updates.
+☐ Stay off of the phone so that you can be contacted by emergency windows.
+Leave all inside doors open.

-Note: For the full Shelter-In-Place instructions see page 2 of the Shelter-In-Place Telephoner Text form located in SECTION 6.0: FORMS.
+Note: For the full Shelter-In-Place instructions see page 2 of the Shelter-In-Place Telephoner Text form you see people outside.